- May 22, 2018

 Captain Forever Trilogy is a spaceship building game where you construct ships on the fly by capturing parts from defeated enemies.
 The trilogy includes three games: Captain Forever, Captain Successor with additional modules and ships, and Captain Impostor, which allows for instant cloning of ships.
 The updated version features a new renderer, new audio, and enhanced visuals for a smoother and more immersive experience.

-- The game can feel overly punishing, with constant enemy encounters that leave little time for players to enjoy the building mechanics or strategize.
+- The game can be overly difficult, with constant enemy encounters that leave little room for players to enjoy the building mechanics or strategize.

 “Challenging and fun with mechanics that were ahead of its time.”